-There is a very high possibility that you would have to build up the grip as per your preference, because all rackets in general come with a standard grip feature.
+There is a very high possibility that you would have to build up the grip as per your preference because all racquets, in general, come with a standard grip feature.
 Identify your preference and you are set to go.
-Grips are a convenient way of reshaping the racket.
+Grips are a convenient way of reshaping the racquet.

 Grip types can be understood better:

-- Replacement grips: As the name suggests, these grips replace the original one on the racket and should not be used by being wrapped over the one in use.
-A replacement grip is provided with almost all rackets when you buy them.
+- Replacement grips: As the name suggests, these grips replace the original one on the racquet and should not be used by being wrapped over the one in use.
+A replacement grip is provided with almost all racquets when you buy them.

-- Overgrips: These are used over the grip already wrapped around the racket.
+- Overgrips: These are used over the grip already wrapped around the racquet.

-These are the tiny little holes through which you weave the strings on racket.
+These are the tiny little holes through which you weave the strings on the racquet.
 Allowing for these to be a little bigger lets the threads move when hitting a shot and also creating a larger sweet spot.
 But this typically is a decision of a manufacturer.
-Rackets with a little bigger Grommets Holes are readily available online.
+Racquets with a little bigger Grommets Holes are readily available online.